bartificer/programming-by-stealth/docs/pbs26.md

 *   It will be possible to set the timezone for clocks in the HTML through the use of data attributes.
 *   It will be possible to have clocks automatically initialise when the page loads.

 The final code will be included below, but let’s built it up piece-by-piece.
-It’s good practice to validate data passed to the functions in your API, so let’s start by defining some data validation functions.
+It’s good practice to validate data passed to the functions in your API.
+So let’s start by defining some data validation functions.

 Our API relies on jQuery, so we should write a function to test if a value is a reference to a jQuery object: